aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.7.rst.txt

     In Python, variables that are used inside a function are known as local variables.
 Before they are used, they must be assigned a value.
-    A variable that is used before it is assigned a value is assumed to be defined outside that function; it is known as a 'global' (or sometimes 'nonlocal') variable.
-You cannot assign a value to such a global variable inside a function without first indicating to Python that this is a global variable, otherwise you will see an UnboundLocalError.
+    A variable that is used before it is assigned a value is assumed to be defined outside that function; it is known as a `global` (or sometimes `nonlocal`) variable.
+You cannot assign a value to such a global variable inside a function without first indicating to Python that this is a global variable, otherwise you will see an `UnboundLocalError`.

     Likely cause based on the information given by Python:
-        The variable that appears to cause the problem is 'a'.
+        The variable that appears to cause the problem is `a`.
         Perhaps the statement
-            global a
+            `global a`
         should have been included as the first line inside your function.

     Execution stopped on line 21 of file 'TESTS:\except\test_unbound_local_error.py'.